An Efficient and Adaptive Watermark Detection System with Tile-based Error Correction: Evaluation

 \subsection{Optimization Analysis}

-To better illustrate the benefits of individual optimizations and quantify the gap to optimal performance, we present a detailed speedup breakdown and optimality analysis of QRMark in \figureref{fig:breakdown}.
+To better illustrate the benefits of individual optimizations and quantify their contributions to end-to-end performance, we present a detailed throughput breakdown of QRMark in \figureref{fig:breakdown}.
 All experiments use a fixed message length of 48 bits and, when applicable, a tile size of $64$.
-Enabling tiling provides clear advantages over the Stable Signature baseline: after using large-batch (LB), the baseline improves by at most $1.06\times$, whereas simply augmenting Stable Signature with a tiling strategy already achieves a $1.18\times$ speedup, and reaches up to $1.23\times$ under favorable batch sizes.
-Finally, adaptive CUDA stream allocation (Allocation) further enhances pipeline concurrency and improves GPU utilization, thereby yielding up to $2.43\times$ end-to-end speedup.
-These optimizations collectively account for the major observed performance gains.

-{\bf GPU Utilization:} To highlight the efficiency of QRMark in utilizing GPU resources, we profiled average utilization under the default watermark detection setting with a tile size of 64.
-The Original Stable Signature and its tiled variant exhibited relatively low usage, at only 32.8\% and 15.6\%, respectively.
-In contrast, QRMark achieved 66.7\% utilization, as its resource-aware CUDA allocation and resource-aware scheduling effectively reduced resource contention and enabled substantially higher GPU occupancy.
+Large-batch processing (LB) alone provides a modest $1.06\times$ improvement, while tiling (T) without LB yields a clearer benefit of $1.18\times$.
+Combining T and LB further increases the gain to $1.23\times$.
+Beyond these algorithmic optimizations, the system-level techniques deliver the dominant share of improvements: incorporating optimized Reed--Solomon decoding (RS) raises the speedup to $1.57\times$, and the addition of horizontal fusion and scheduling (FS) ultimately achieves a $2.43\times$ overall throughput improvement.
+These results show that although tiling and batching offer meaningful acceleration, the system-level RS and AS optimizations are the key factors driving high performance. }